TianXie1999/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a senior data science major at University of Michigan, Ann Arbor.
 I finished my first two years of college in School of Mathematics of Sun Yat-sen Univeristy and then transfered.
-My research interests are mainly on statistical learning on interdisciplinary fields including finance and biology.
+My research interests include statistical learning applications on interdisciplinary fields such as finance and biology.
 I have worked as research assistant for several projects on quantitative finance, portfolio management, and disease progression analysis.
 I really look foward to doing further researches as a graduate student.